Kayli/logspub/philosophy/philosophy-people.md

   - instrumental value
     - might be necessary to display controlled anger in leadership roles
       - to maintain discipline or to inspire others

+- catharsis
+  - emotional cleansing or purification that the audience experiences when watching a tragedy
+    - primarily through the emotions of pity and fear
+  - introduced the concept in his work poetics
+  - first greek to write about catharsis in a philosophical context

 - quotes
   - the whole is greater than the sum of its parts